MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 The following dataflow corresponds to the preceding diagram.
 It demonstrates the ingestion of the data type that you choose:

-1. Fabric data pipelines or Data Factory pipelines orchestrate the ingestion of transactional data into the data warehousing solution.
+1. Fabric data pipelines or Azure Data Factory pipelines orchestrate the ingestion of transactional data into the data warehousing solution.

    - The pipelines orchestrate the flow of migrated or partially refactored legacy databases and SSIS packages into SQL Database and SQL Managed Instance.
 You can quickly implement this lift-and-shift approach, which ensures a seamless transition from an on-premises SQL solution to a future Fabric SaaS environment.
 You can modernize databases incrementally after the lift and shift.